igvteam/igv-webapp/README.md

 The set of pre-defined tracks presented in the _Tracks_ menu is different depending on the currently selected reference genome.
 The items presented in the menu are defined in the file specified by the `trackRegistryFile` property in _igvwebConfig.js_ by associating lists of track configuration files with genome IDs.

-The **example track registry file** below will result in two items for the _Tracks_ menu when the hg19 genome is seleted, and a single menu item for hg38. **Note:** make sure to include the comma after every item in the list, except the last one.
+The **example track registry file** below will result in two items for the _Tracks_ menu when the hg19 genome is selected, and a single menu item for hg38. **Note:** make sure to include the comma after every item in the list, except the last one.

 ```json
 {